Nyarapayi Giles Gibson Desert WA, Australia, Circa 1940-2019

 Nyarapayi has gained recognition on as a key artist amongst her peers in the Contemporary Indigenous Art movement.
 Her works are collected by collectors and institutions in Australia and internationally including the British Museum, National Gallery of Victoria, Patrick Corrigan Collection, W & V McGeoch Collection and Sir Charles Gairdner Collection.
-She was a finalist for the prestiguous Telstra Prize, was awarded the Inaugural Sir Charles Gairdner Award and her work is on permanent exhibition on at the Queensland Art Gallery.
+She awarded first prize in the Sir Charles Gardner Award in 2008 and was a finalist in the prestigous Telstra Awards and Joondalup prize in the same year.
+Her work is on permanent exhibition on at the Queensland Art Gallery.

 Nyarapayi GilesWarmurrungu, 2017Acrylic on canvas177 x 148.5 cm£ 8,950.00